-What this meant, is that now, in addition to public adjustors, roofing contractors (even if licensed as public adjusters) are subject to loss of license, disciplinary proceedings and possible fines or penalties for violations of the statute.
-See Tex .
+What this means, is that now, in addition to public adjustors, roofing contractors (even if licensed as public adjusters) are subject to loss of license, disciplinary proceedings and/or possible fines or penalties for violations of the statute.
+(See Tex .
 Ins.
-Code§§ 4101.201-203 and 4102 .201-204 .
+Code§§ 4101.201-203 and 4102 .201-204.)

 Immediately, the grandson decided to keep this information to himself and not tell the roofing company of the landside victory, before the case was even heard.

-A few months later, after weeks of harassing phone calls and aggravating letters from the contractors, the case was being heard by a judge.
-Mr. Johnson, now being represented by his grandson and a licensed attorney and part time law professor, showed up to court with high hopes of a victory.
+A few months later, after weeks of harassing phone calls and aggravating letters from the contractors, the case was finally being heard by a judge.
+Mr. Johnson, now being represented by his grandson, a licensed attorney and part time law professor, showed up to court with a glowing confidence of victory.

 Here Ye, Here Ye…..
 All Rise for Court!

-Court is now in session.
-Mr. Johnsons attorney immediately jumps to his feet and demands the case be thrown out and asks permission to approach the bench.
+Mr. Johnsons attorney immediately demands the case be thrown out and asks permission to approach the bench.
 The judge grants permission and the attorney, never saying a word, turns over a copy of the written legislation law to the judge.

-The judge then went on to deal out a harsh tongue lashing to the contractor that lasted approximately 20 minutes.
-After the spanking, he then awarded Mr. & Mrs. Johnson $5,000 in stress and aggravation to be paid immediately by the roofing company.
+The judge went on to deal out a harsh tongue lashing to the contractor.
+Then awarded Mr. & Mrs. Johnson $5,000 in stress and aggravation to be paid immediately by the roofing company.
 In addition, the judge demanded the contractor also pay all court costs, from both sides.

-The contractor and sales person were not only proven to be a non-legitimate contractors, but also middlemen who’s only goal was to take over the homeowners insurance claim, subcontract the work out to someone else and split the left over money for themselves.
+In the end, the contractor openly admitted to the judge that his goal was to take over the homeowners insurance claim, subcontract the work out to someone else and split the left over money with his sales staff.

-The young salesman that had originally knocked on the door later admitted to the judge that he knew nothing about installing a roof system, nor did the owner of the company.
-He had simply been hired and trained to seek out hail damages, knock on doors and convince homeowners to allow him to handle their insurance claim.
+The young salesman openly admitted to knowing nothing about installing a roof system.
+Saying he had simply been hired and trained to seek out hail damages, knock on doors and convince homeowners to allow him to handle their insurance claim.

-For doing so, he and the company owner would split 50% of the profit out of the job.
+For doing so, he had been promised a 50% split of the profit by the company owner.